wenwenmin/SpaBatch/README.md

 - `pip install -r requiremnt.txt`

 ## Running demo
+We provide an example to test SpaBatch on the DLPFC dataset.
 You can test the DLPFC dataset by running the Run_DLPFC_151507.ipynb file.

 ## Contact details
 If you have any questions, please contact xueshuailin@163.com and minwenwen@ynu.edu.cn.